mikepfeiffer/azure-devops-labs/README.md

 This Azure DevOps three (3) day workshop teaches you the fundamentals of Azure DevOps.
 You'll learn an incredible amount by working through these tactical, thought provoking, hands-on labs:

-* Lab 1 - Developer Workstation Setup
+* Lab 1 - Azure Subscription and Developer Workstation Setup
 * Lab 2 - Creating Your First Project and Setting up Your Organization
 * Lab 3 - Integrating Azure AD with Azure DevOps
 * Lab 4 - Configuring Project Permissions